IDCubed/oms-docs/sources/contributing/documentation.rst

 Improving the Workflow
 ----------------------

-As noted above, running ``make docs``, leaves us with the documentation project rendered as HTML.
+As noted above, running ``make oms-docs``, leaves us with the documentation project rendered as HTML.
 All assets are HTML/CSS/JS and similar static content that can easily be hosted with any HTTP server.

 You should not need to setup nginx just to hack on the docs though, so we have ``make server`` available to us as a dev server, for development purposes.

-While ``make docs`` is a rather wonderfully simple way to build the docs, we need to run this on an update to any ``.rst`` document source file before we could review the change as rendered HTML, even with a simple dev server.
+While ``make oms-docs`` is a rather wonderfully simple way to build the docs, we need to run this on an update to any ``.rst`` document source file before we could review the change as rendered HTML, even with a simple dev server.
 To address this, the current implementation supporting ``make server`` is based on